 Some Deciduous Trees

 As you can see, there’s plenty to consider when evaluating the best and worst types of firewood.
 (Once you’ve found trees you want to use, learn how to cut and store the wood.)
-Which trees you choose will depend at least in part on their availability in your area, but if you secure a winter stockpile of oak, hickory, maple, ash or black locust firewood, you’ll be rewarded with many warm, smoke- and spark-free fires on cold winter evenings.
+Which trees you choose depends at least in part on their availability in your area, but if you secure a winter stockpile of oak, hickory, maple, ash or black locust firewood, you’ll be rewarded with many warm, smoke- and spark-free fires on cold winter evenings.